joaocarvalhoopen/Raspberry_Pi_Pico_in_Rust__Proj_Template_with_RTIC_USB-Serial_UF2/README.md

 * **korken89 – pico-probe** <br>
   [https://github.com/korken89/pico-probe](https://github.com/korken89/pico-probe)

-To program **follow the instruction** in the ```README.md``` in the above link.
-You have to connect the two Pico’s and you have to compile the Pico-Probe and you have to program it.
+To program **follow the instructions** in the ```README.md``` in the above link.
+You have to connect the two Pico’s.
+You have to compile the Pico-Probe, upload it as a UF2 and after that you can use it to program the target Pico.

 ```
 # Don’t forget to change the .cargo/config.toml in my template project,